 Do you get stressed out when hearing the phrases ‘progress monitoring, tracking progress, or assessment tracking’?
 Don’t worry, help is STILL on the way…yes, this is the second in a series of posts related to the Marzano Teacher Evaluation platform and the iObservation teacher evaluation system.
-This blog-post series will help you seamlessly navigate through the most important domains of the Marzano framework.
+This blog-post series will help you seamlessly navigate through the most important domains of the Marzano framework and support a growth mindset with ease!

 If your district uses the Marzano evaluation system, there are several ways in which you can easily keep up with progress monitoring.
 Let’s walk through the use of student portfolios and assessment tracking—in ways that are both teacher and student-friendly.
 Yep, finding a beneficial, simple-to-use way to carry out assessment tracking may be easier than you think.
 Finding the TIME in your hectic schedule may end up being the hard part.